 Lean Process Improvement Capability-Value Alignment Matrix

-At a very high level, the Lean Process Improvement Capability-Value Alignment Matrix is used in the context of business, process improvement.
+At a very high level, the Lean Process Improvement Capability-Value Alignment Matrix is used in the context of business, process improvement, lean management.

 Lean Process Improvement Capability-Value Alignment Matrix quadrant descriptions, including examples